newrelic/newrelic-bitmovin-analytics/README.md

 integration can launch one or more "instances" of this pipeline to receive, process, and export data concurrently.
-Each "instance" will be configured with the same processing chain and exporter and the receivers will be spread across the available instance in a round-robin fashion.
+Each "instance" will be configured with the same processing chain and exporter and the receivers will be spread across the available instances in a round-robin fashion.

 This parameter specifies the number of pipeline instances to launch.